jhogan/core/README.md

 were somehow deemed desirable, however MySQL currently seems like an excellent choice for the framework's needs.

 The RDBMS is also expected to take care of its on scalability and backup needs as well as provide network transparency.
-However, a database bot <!--TODO reference the bot section--> will be written to tend the administration of these functions.
+However, a [database bot](#assets-robotic-process-automation) will be written to tend the administration of these functions.

 ### Lower environments ###
-As of this writing, not much work has been done to determine how the production environment, as well as the lower enviroments, such as UAT, QA, and development will be managed.
+As of this writing, not much work has been done to determine how the production environment, as well as the lower environments, such as UAT, QA, and development will be managed.
 This section will be updated when concrete solutions to this problem domain have been devised.

+### Terminal ###
+Unicode characters are occasionally used in the source code and the git-log comments.
+A terminal or IDE that can properly render these glyphs is necessary.
+Ubuntu's default terminal (currently `gnome-terminal`) is the officially supported terminal of the framework.
+Thus, no characters should be added to the source code or git-log which cannot be properly rendered in this program.

 Hacking
 -------